damianopetrungaro/_hugotest/content/v1.0.0-beta/index.md

 By introducing this convention, we create a common language that makes it easier to debug issues across project boundaries.

-## Conventional Commits Specification
+## Specification

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

-1. commits MUST be prefixed with a type, which consists of a noun, `feat`, `fix`, etc., followed by a colon and a space.
+1.commits MUST be prefixed with a type, which consists of a noun, `feat`, `fix`, etc., followed by a colon and a space.
-2. the type `feat` MUST be used when a commit adds a new feature to your application or library.
+1.the type `feat` MUST be used when a commit adds a new feature to your application or library.
-3. the type `fix` MUST be used when a commit represents a bug fix for your application.
+1.the type `fix` MUST be used when a commit represents a bug fix for your application.
-4. an optional scope MAY be provided after a type.
-A scope is a phrase describing a section of the codebase enclosed in parenthesis, e.g., `fix(parser):`
-5. A description MUST immediately follow the type/scope prefix.
+1.an optional scope MAY be provided after a type.
+A scope is a phrase describing a section of the codebase enclosed in parenthesis, e.g., `fix(parser):` 1.A description MUST immediately follow the type/scope prefix.
   The description is a short description of the pull request, e.g.,
   _fix: array parsing issue when multiple spaces were contained in string._
-6. A longer commit body MAY be provided after the short description.
+1.A longer commit body MAY be provided after the short description.
 The body MUST begin one blank line after the description.
-7. A footer MAY be provided one blank line after the body.
+1.A footer MAY be provided one blank line after the body.
 The footer SHOULD contain additional meta-information about the pull-request (such as the issues it fixes, e.g., `fixes #13, #5`).
-8. Breaking changes MUST be indicated at the very beginning of the footer or body section of a commit.
+1.Breaking changes MUST be indicated at the very beginning of the footer or body section of a commit.
 A breaking change MUST consist of the uppercase text `BREAKING CHANGE`, followed by a colon and a space.
-9. A description MUST be provided after the `BREAKING CHANGE: `, describing what has changed about the API, e.g., _BREAKING CHANGE: environment variables now take precedence over config files._
+1.A description MUST be provided after the `BREAKING CHANGE: `, describing what has changed about the API, e.g., _BREAKING CHANGE: environment variables now take precedence over config files._
 10. types other than `feat` and `fix` MAY be used in your commit messages.